Germania: History

 During the Gallic Wars of the 1st century BC, the Roman general Julius Caesar came into contact with peoples originating east of the Rhine.
 In his Commentarii de Bello Gallico, Caesar refers to these peoples as the Germani, and the lands from where they originated as Germania.
 The Romans appear to have borrowed the name from the Gauls.
 Having defeated the Germanic chieftain Ariovistus in Gaul, Caesar built bridges across the Rhine and conducted punitive expeditions in Germania.
 He writes the area was composed of numerous Germanic states, which were not entirely united.
 According to Caesar, the Gallic Volcae Tectosages had once crossed the Rhine and colonized parts of Germania, but had since become militarily inferior to the Germani.
 He also writes that Germani had once crossed the Rhine into northeast Gaul and driven away its Gallic inhabitants, and that the Belgae claimed to be largely descended from these Germanic invaders.

 In the late 1st century BC, the Roman emperor Augustus launched campaigns across the Rhine, and incorporated areas of Germania as far east as the Elbe into the Roman Empire, creating the short-lived Roman province of Germania Antiqua in 7 BC, with further aims of establishing a greater province of Magna Germania, with headquarters at Colonia (modern-day Cologne).
-The Roman campaign was severely hampered by the victory of Arminius at the Battle of the Teutoburg Forest in 9 AD.
+The Roman campaign was severely hampered by the victory of Arminius at the Battle of the Teutoburg Forest in AD 9.
 The outcome of this battle dissuaded the Romans from their ambition of conquering Germania, and is thus considered one of the most important events in European history.
 The Rhine eventually became the border between the Roman Empire and Magna Germania.
 Areas of northeast Gaul bordering the Rhine remained under Roman control, and are often referred to as "Roman Germania".
 Four Roman legions were stationed there, and a Roman fleet, the Classis Germanica, was also established.
 The area was effectively governed as Roman provinces.

 Areas of Germania independent of Roman control were referred to as "Magna Germania".
 Modern scholars sometimes refer to the Magna Germania as "Free Germania" (Latin: Germania Libera) or Germanic Barbaricum.
 As parts of Roman social engineering efforts, large numbers of Germani, including Ubii and Sicambri, were settled within Roman Germania in order to prevent revolts by resident Gauls.
 Roman Germania became characterized by a mixed Celtic, Germanic and Roman population, which became progressively Romanized.